grpc/proposal/A105-max_concurrent_streams-connection-scaling.md

 subchannel:

 ```
-# Starts an RPC on the subchannel.
+# Returns True if the RPC has been handled, False if it needs to be queued.
-def StartRpc(self, rpc):
+def MaybeDispatchRpc(self, rpc):
+  # If there are no connections, fail the RPC.
+  # Note that the RPC will be eligible for transparent retries.
+  if len(self.connections) == 0:
+    rpc.Fail(UNAVAILABLE)
+    return True
   # Use the oldest connection that can accept a new stream, if any.
   for connection in self.connections:
     if connection.rpcs_in_flight < connection.max_concurrent_streams:
       connection.rpcs_in_flight += 1
       connection.StartRpc(rpc)
-      return
+      return True
   # If we aren't yet at the max number of connections, see if we can
   # create a new one.
   if len(self.connections) < self.max_connections_per_subchannel:
     # If we're in backoff delay, fail the RPC.
+    # Note that the RPC will be eligible for transparent retries.
     if self.pending_backoff_timer is not None:
       rpc.Fail(UNAVAILABLE)
-      return
+      return True
     # If there is no connection attempt in flight, start one.
     if self.connection_attempt is None:
       self.StartConnectionAttempt()
-  # Queue the RPC until we have a connection to send it on.
+  # RPC not handled -- needs to be queued.
+  return False

+# Starts an RPC on the subchannel.
+def StartRpc(self, rpc):
+  if not self.MaybeDispatchRpc(rpc):
     self.queue.append(rpc)

 # Retries RPCs from the queue, in order.
 def RetryRpcsFromQueue(self):
-  queue = self.queue
-  self.queue = []
-  for rpc in queue:
-    self.StartRpc(rpc)
+  while len(self.queue) > 0:
+    if not self.MaybeDispatchRpc(self.queue[-1]):
+      break
+    self.queue.pop()

 # Starts a new connection attempt.
 def StartConnectionAttempt(self):